May, June & July 2021: Work included in a group show at the Knoxville Museum of Art:

-I had 4 recent mixed-media artworks in several group exhibitions at the "(Not) Sheep Gallery" in the Short North Arts District of Columbus, Ohio, October through December 2020, and continuing into 2021.
-I'm grateful for this recent representation at this progressive commercial art gallery in my hometown. https://notsheepgallery.com
+I had 4 recent mixed-media artworks in several group exhibitions at the "(Not) Sheep Gallery" in the Short North Arts District of Columbus, Ohio, October through December 2020, and continuing into early 2021.
+I'm grateful for the opportunity to have shown some work at this progressive commercial art gallery in my hometown. https://notsheepgallery.com

 Released summer 2020: Virtual Studio Visit, on the Locate Arts website: